WestWorld: A Knowledge-Encoded Scalable Trajectory World Model for Diverse Robotic Systems: Real-world Deployment

 \section{Real-world Deployment}

-To enable real-time control on a physical Unitree Go1 at a high control rate (90\,Hz), we distill the pretrained \texttt{WestWorld} into a lightweight student model via knowledge distillation (KD)~\cite{hinton2015distilling}, and then fine-tune it using simulation data collected for the downstream control tasks.
+This section provides the implementation details for the real-world Unitree Go1 deployment.
+To enable real-time control at a high control rate (90\,Hz), we distill the pretrained world models into lightweight student models via knowledge distillation (KD)~\cite{hinton2015distilling}, and then fine-tune them using simulation data collected from the downstream Go1 control task.
+For a fair comparison, we apply the same distillation, fine-tuning, and MPPI deployment protocol to both \texttt{WestWorld} and the strongest baseline \texttt{TrajWorld}.

-\paragraph{Distillation objective.} We construct a smaller student world model by reducing the backbone depth to two Sys-MoE blocks (with the same discretized prediction head over $K$ uniform bins as in Eq.~\eqref{eq:pred_dist_short}).
-Let $\PB_{\ell}^{(m)}$ denote the categorical prediction (over $K$ bins) produced by the pretrained teacher model for channel $m$ at token index $\ell$, and let $\widetilde{\PB}_{\ell}^{(m)}$ be the corresponding student prediction.
+\paragraph{Distillation objective.} For each teacher model, we construct a lightweight student by reducing the backbone depth to two blocks while keeping the same discretized prediction head over $K$ uniform bins as in Eq.~\eqref{eq:pred_dist_short}.
+Let $\PB_{\ell}^{(m)}$ denote the categorical prediction over $K$ bins produced by the pretrained teacher model for channel $m$ at token index $\ell$, and let $\widetilde{\PB}_{\ell}^{(m)}$ be the corresponding student prediction.
 We train the student with a convex combination of the original next-token cross-entropy loss and a soft distillation loss:

 where $\mathcal{L}_{\mathrm{CE}}$ is the same next-token loss in Eq.~\eqref{eq:next_token_ce_short}, and the soft loss matches the student distribution to the teacher distribution:

 We set $\alpha=0.9$ in the KD experiments.